theIDinside/cxgledit/README.md

 write one for Windows, that looks and feels like a terminal editor such as vim or whatever, but renders using OpenGL.

-At least I got it up and running to this, after much swearing.
 I have 0 knowledge about OpenGL so that's really where the interesting challenge lies.
 Watching tutorials online show *no* decent text rendering, and the ones that do either creates a bunch of textures for each character, or they create a texture atlas (which I ended up doing with some help) yet and still issue *one drawcall per character* - which kind of defeats the purpose of having the texture atlast to begin with.
 So some hacking lead me to writing the SimpleFont class that can scan text (right now it's just std::string,